What is antivirus software?

 What is cybersecurity?

-Cybersecurity, or computer security, is a catchall term for any strategy for protecting one's system from malicious attacks aimed at doing things like hold your computer hostage, steal system resources (as in a botnet) record your passwords and usernames, and a whole host of other bad things.
+Cybersecurity attacks often aim to do things like hold your computer hostage, steal system resources (as in a botnet), record your passwords and usernames, and a whole host of other bad things.
 Such attacks might occur via your hardware (like a backdoor) or through your software (like an exploit).
 Attackers’ goals are often financial, to ultimately steal money or information that can be valuable to others.

 What is a computer virus?

 A computer virus requires a host program, and it needs to be initiated by an unsuspecting user.
 Triggering a virus can be as simple as opening a malicious email attachment (malspam), launching an infected program, or viewing an ad on a malicious site (adware).
 Once that happens, the virus tries to spread to other systems on the computer’s network or in the user’s list of contacts.

 Early viruses like Elk Cloner were mostly designed as pranks.
 Their creators were in it for notoriety and bragging rights.
 However, by the early 1990s, adolescent mischief had evolved into harmful intent.
 PC users experienced an onslaught of viruses designed to destroy data, slow down system resources, and log keystrokes (also known as a keylogger).
 The need for countermeasures led to the development of the first antivirus software programs.